seltmann/2017-04-21-ucsb/_episodes/sqldf-lesson_2.md

 - [SQLite function reference](https://www.sqlite.org/lang_corefunc.html)

 #`Goal of this lesson`
-- Introduction to creating and storing data using SQLite, data Joins, Updates and Delete
+- Create a SQLite database, select values, and commit to GitHub

 ***
 Getting started where we left off...